antoniofaccioli/libreoffice-appimage/README.md

    - `'full'`:  creates a package with ALL the languages supported by the project, namely: *af, am, ar, as, ast, be, bg, bn-IN, bn, bo, br, brx, bs, ca-valencia, ca, cs, cy, da, de, dgo, dz, el, en-GB, en-ZA, eo, es, et, eu, fa, fi, fr, ga, gd, gl, gu, gug, he, hi, hr, hsb, hu, id, is, it, ja, ka, kk, km, kmr, kn, ko, kok, ks, lb, lo, lt, lv, mai, mk, ml, mn, mni, mr, my, nb, ne, nl, nn, nr, nso, oc, om, or, pa-IN, pl, pt-BR, pt, qtz, ro, ru, rw, sa-IN, sat, sd, si, sid, sk, sl, sq, sr-Latn, sr, ss, st, sv, sw-TZ, ta, te, tg, th, tn, tr, ts, tt, ug, uk, uz, ve, vec, vi, xh, zh-CN, zh-TW, zu*;
    - `'<single>'`:  one single extra language code out of those supported by the project (for full list see above), f.e. `it`;
    - `'N'`:  no extra language at all; the package will contain support for the default language only (which is `en-US`).

 4. **Fourth:** request to package (or not) the offline help into the bundle.
 This the offline help language will be the same as selected for the third parameter above:
    - `'Y'`:  yes, embed the offline help in the AppImage;
    - `'N'`:  no, do NOT embed the offline help in the AppImage.
-<sub>(Note: at this time the bundling of offline help into AppImages from the *'`daily`'* channel are not supported.
-A `'Y'` in this case will build an AppImage without the offline help.)</sub>

 5. **Fifth:**  specify if you want (or not) to be able to make the package updateable.
 (This additionally creates a *zsync* file, which is used to handle "differential" downloads, so an update does not have to fetch a *complete* AppImage file, but only those byte-ranges which have changed).
 For this option to work, the [zsync-curl](https://github.com/AppImage/zsync-curl) tool must be present on the system.
 Possible values are:
    - `'Y'`:  yes, make the AppImage updateable;